AntonyUsoltsev/NSU_3_Term/EVM/lab5_OpenCV/EVM_OpenCV/README.md

-# Face detecting program created using OpenCV
+# Face detecting program created by using OpenCV